vallabh-13/vallabh-13/README.md

 # 💫 About Me:

 Hi, I’m Bhanudas mahadik, a sophomore pursuing a bachelor’s degree in information technology at the University of Cincinnati, specializing in networking and system administration.
 Alongside my academic journey, I’m deeply focused on cloud computing, with hands-on experience in AWS projects using Terraform.
 I hold AWS certifications (Solutions Architect – Associate and Cloud Practitioner) and have a strong passion for designing cloud architectures which are scalable, secure, reliable, and cost-optimized.
-Currently, I’m expanding my expertise into Kubernetes orchestration and AI-driven automation infrastructure.<br>
+Currently, I am actively seeking a Summer 2026 co-op opportunity to gain hands-on experience in cloud networking or related fields, where I can apply my skills in a collaborative environment and continue building toward my long-term goal of becoming a Solutions Architect.<br>

 ## 🌐 Socials: